Ayowolet/mouseController/README.md

 Also, as the precision increases, the frames processed per second inccreases and we see that as the precision increases there is an increase in the computational resources required.

 Looking at the three precisions, we see that FP32 has the highest accuracy.
 This is evident in the gaze estimation output.
 The gaze estimation model is the last to be utilised in the project and as such the precision losses are accumulated right from the first model to the last model (the gaze estimation model).

-## Stand Out Suggestions
-This is where you can provide information about the stand out suggestions that you have attempted.

-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 ### Edge Cases